shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 _This is Part II of my Animal Crossing post series.
 For Part I, see [here](/Where-is-My-Island/)_.

 Turnip is a fascinating distraction in _Animal Crossing: New Horizons_, and arguably what promotes the game's social aspect from a cute addition to an absolute necessity.
-In this post,
+In this post, I examine the from a mean-variance

 ## The Stalk Market Explained
-Turnip, though appears to be a commodity at first glance, behaves very much like an American option -
+Turnip, though appears to be a commodity, behaves very much like an American option -
 * You pay a premium upfront every Sunday
 * Every morning and afternoon of the following Monday to Saturday, a new quote will be given in Nook's Cranny.
 * The whole thing expires the next Sunday